José Justo Corro: Foreign relations

 The government at this time had to deal with many foreign crises, most apparent of all the Texas Revolution, and threats that the United States would recognize Texan independence.
 France had put forth claims of damages, which would eventually lead to the Pastry War in 1838.
 Due to rising tensions, Manuel Eduardo de Gorostiza, the Mexican minister to the United States was summoned back to Mexico.
 In response to the seizure of American merchant ships, the Mexican brigantine ‘General Urrea’ had been captured by American vessels, and the latter had been forced to lower the Mexican colors and fly the American flag.
 Wishing to avoid a war, the Mexican government ordered a release of captured vessels.

 In March 1837, the new ambassador of France in Mexico received a message from his government claiming damages that had not been addressed by the Mexican government with the warning that if they were continued to be ignored they would result in war between France and Mexico.
 When the ambassador arrived in Mexico he was received by President Corro, and Minister José María Tornel held many banquets for him.
 In a proclamation Corro assured that he would not be intimidated by foreign interests.
 A newspaper published a letter by the French ambassador with maps showcasing recent French triumphs in Algeria, meant to show off French military capability.

-The Corro administration was successful in getting the Holy See to recognize Mexican independence, under the condition that the anti-clerical laws, established in 1833 by president Valentin Gomez Farias, would be lifted.
+The Corro administration was successful in getting the Holy See to recognize Mexican independence, under the condition that the anti-clerical laws, established in 1833 by president Valentín Gómez Farías, would be lifted.
 The pope then resolved to send an internuncio.
 On December 28, 1836, Spain also recognized Mexican independence though news of this would not arrive in Mexico until Corro was no longer president.
-Representing Mexico during the negotiations in Madrid was Miguel Santa Maria who would remain in Spain as Mexico’s foreign representative.
+Representing Mexico during the negotiations in Madrid was Miguel Santa Maria who would remain in Spain as Mexico's foreign representative.